brittanynicole7/CryptoClustering/README.md

 <img width="1368" alt="Screenshot 2023-05-11 at 5 48 31 PM" src="https://github.com/brittanynicole7/CryptoClustering/assets/119909433/2b45f801-8595-4f84-a5d4-4539ec617e12">
 - Created a list with the number of k-values from 1 to 11, created an empty list to store the inertia values, created a for loop to compute the inertia with each possible value of k.
 <img width="1349" alt="Screenshot 2023-05-11 at 5 49 25 PM" src="https://github.com/brittanynicole7/CryptoClustering/assets/119909433/df0fe9c4-10df-4ddd-ab84-45912fea9499">
 - Created a dictionary to plot the Elbow curve and a DataFrame and plotted the PCA elbow curve.
-Indicated that the best value for k when using the PCA data is 4 and that it does not differ from the best value using the original data.
+Indicated that the best value for k when using the PCA data is 4 and that it does not differ from the best value found using the original data.
 <img width="1363" alt="Screenshot 2023-05-11 at 5 50 13 PM" src="https://github.com/brittanynicole7/CryptoClustering/assets/119909433/e8c88ec6-536d-41c3-a3a0-9f861b1a4f1e">
 - Initialized the K-Means model, fit the model, predicted the clusters, and printed the array of cluster values.
 <img width="1363" alt="Screenshot 2023-05-11 at 5 51 28 PM" src="https://github.com/brittanynicole7/CryptoClustering/assets/119909433/dc223e13-a5e6-41c7-a47a-373fca2cbd24">